Council also hosted a Closed Meeting, making for the fourteenth of the in camera sessions for 2022.

 Monday also brought a Committee of the Whole session, though it only lasted thirty seconds, the Agenda the focus for that element of the night is available here.

-Further information from our overview and placement in the video archive can be found below, with the permanent record of the minutes added as they are posted to the city website.
+Further information from our overview and placement in the video archives can be found below, with the permanent record of the council minutes added as they are posted to the city website.

 Councillor Wade Niesh -- Present